NeuCLIP: Efficient Large-Scale CLIP Training with Neural Normalizer Optimization: Experiments

 In this subsection, we provide comparison between our proposed NeuCLIP and several strong baselines, including OpenCLIP~\citep{cherti2023reproducible}, FastCLIP~\citep{wei2024fastclip}, SigLIP~\citep{zhai2023sigmoid} and AmorLIP~\citep{sun2025amorlip}.
 For OpenCLIP and SigLIP, we use the implementation from open\_clip~\citep{ilharco2021openclip}.
 For FastCLIP and AmorLIP, we use their released code, respectively.
 For experiments on CC3M, CC12M and DFN-14M, we repeat each method three times with different random seeds and report the mean.
 The Datacomp Average performance of different methods on the different datasets are presented in \Cref{tab:baselines}, and the full evaluation results are deferred to \Cref{sec:app_exp_baselines}.
 Additionally, we plot the performance curves during training in \Cref{fig:baselines_dfn12m}.

 The first observation we have is that NeuCLIP outperforms all other methods on all datasets, indicating the effectiveness of our approach.
 Secondly, from \Cref{fig:baselines_dfn12m} we find that NeuCLIP achieves larger improvement at the later stage of training.
 Note that in \Cref{alg:neuclip}, we optimize the NPNs \(\vec{W}_{1}^{(t)}, \vec{W}_{2}^{(t)}\) given a fixed CLIP model \(\vec{w}^{(t)}, \tau^{(t)}\).
 At later stage of training, the change in \(\vec{w}^{(t)}, \tau^{(t)}\) becomes smaller, enabling the learning of NPNs to be more efficient for the updated encoders.
-Thirdly, for AmorLIP, we observe variation between our results and their reported results, since the datasets we used are not exactly the same as theirs (c.f. \Cref{sec:app_exp_baselines}).
-Finally, we note that all methods perform worse on DFN-1B than on DFN-192M because only 1B samples are processed for DFN-1B, compared to 1.3B for DFN-192M (cf. \Cref{tab:exp_setting}).
+Third, for AmorLIP, we observe differences between our results on CC3M and CC12M and those reported in \citet{sun2025amorlip}.
+This is because we reran the AmorLIP training on the same datasets used for the other methods, whereas our CC3M and CC12M datasets differ from those in \citet{sun2025amorlip}, as they come from different downloaded snapshots. (cf. \Cref{sec:app_exp_baselines}).